-The UMass Lowell Department of Mechanical Engineering offers a Doctor of Philosophy (Ph.D.), Option in Mechanical Engineering.
+The UMass Lowell Department of Mechanical Engineering offers a Doctor of Philosophy (Ph.D.) option in Mechanical Engineering.

 1Ph.D.
 Option in Mechanical Engineering

 The intent of the Doctor of Philosophy program is to prepare engineers for leadership positions in industry, academia and government.
 The program includes advanced graduate course work in engineering and allied subjects and research, culminating in a doctoral dissertation.
 The Ph.D. degree is oriented toward academic research.

 A total of 63 credit hours of graduate level courses are required for the Ph.D. degree.
 The Ph.D. degree must involve a traditional research-based dissertation, plus: